 In the case of the high schooler, the fentanyl was found in a powdery form that three students may have ingested, but the entire school had to be closed for cleaning, because some fentanyl can become airborne, and such a fine powder could have been tracked around the school.
 Fentanyl’s high potency means that a dose of even 3 mg, or the size of a grain of salt, can be lethal.
 When dealing with trace amounts that fine, highly sophisticated lab equipment is necessary to measure non-lethal concentrations.

-Forensic laboratories, however, do, and some of them have partnered with LECO to use the Pegasus® BT to investigate counterfeit drugs and how easily deadly doses of fentanyl can be passed off as “dupes” of less dangerous, more commonly known pills.
-Read our app note to learn more about this study.
+Forensic laboratories, however, do, and some of them have partnered with LECO to use the Pegasus® GC-MS platform to investigate counterfeit drugs and how easily deadly doses of fentanyl can be passed off as “dupes” of less dangerous, more commonly known pills.